KLEY (AM): FM sister station

-2019 silence
+Collapsed sale, silence, legal issues

 On March 29, 2019, Rocking M announced they would sell KLEY and its five sister stations in the Wichita/Wellington/Winfield area to Allied Media Partners, a local group owned by Matt Baty and Tommy Castor, for $6.2 million.
 Allied Media Partners would take over the stations via a local marketing agreement on April 1.
 The FCC approved the sale in late May; however, the sale was not consummated due to Allied Media Partners' condition that Rocking M would clear all liens and outstanding debt on the stations in order for the sale to be completed.
 The completion date would be delayed a few more times, with a final scheduled completion date of October 31.
 On September 23, 2019, Envision, who owns the building that houses the station's studios, would lock the doors, denying staff members access to the station and offices; the non-profit organization claimed that Rocking M was behind in their lease agreement.
 In response, Rocking M would take each station off the air that day as well.
 A week later, Allied Media Partners announced it would cease operations, and let go all employees, putting the future of the stations in jeopardy.
 On October 11, Envision filed a lawsuit against Rocking M in Harvey County District Court, claiming that Rocking M did not meet a payment schedule related to sister station KKGQ's sale in 2017 and owed the company money (Envision sought $1.25 million plus interest, costs and attorneys’ fees).
 It also wanted a sheriff's sale of property related to the station and demanded that Rocking M deliver all collateral to Envision.
 On November 6, Envision filed a second lawsuit against Rocking M in Sedgwick County District Court for failing to vacate the building that houses their stations' studios, along with leaving behind damaged property and failing to pay rent for parking spaces.
 In return, Rocking M filed a complaint with the FCC, hoping that the agency would force Envision to allow access back to the stations' studios, as well as to fine the company.
 In addition, Rocking M has stated that it hopes to still sell KLEY and its five sister stations.
 On August 28, 2020, the Harvey County District Court ruled in favor of Envision, awarding the company $1.2 million plus interest for what it said was Rocking M's breach of contract.